Afghan wedding suicide blast kills 63, amid hopes for talks

 The war has ground into a stalemate with casualties rising among civilians as well as combatants.

-Reporting by Abdul Qadir Sediqi; Writing by Robert Birsel; Editing by Richard Borsuk and Simon Cameron-Moore
+Reporting by Abdul Qadir Sediqi, additonal reporting by Matin Sahak in MAZAR-I-SHARIF; Writing by Robert Birsel; Editing by Richard Borsuk and Simon Cameron-Moore